PowerDAG: Supervisory Agentic AI System for Automating Distribution Grid Analysis: Introduction

-Early approaches provide LLMs with tool descriptions and prompt them to orchestrate tool-call sequences for engineers to execute \cite{patil2024gorilla,qin2023toolllm}, but this still requires manual execution and debugging \cite{yao2022react}.
-Agentic systems eliminate manual intervention by proposing tools and arguments based on the evolving interaction history: the user query, tool descriptions, actions, and observations from prior steps.
-However, LLMs struggle to generate valid execution plans for specialized domains due to limited exposure to domain-specific procedural knowledge during pretraining \cite{patil2024gorilla}.
-Two main strategies address this: supervised fine-tuning (SFT) adapts model weights using domain-specific training data \cite{qin2023toolllm}, while long in-context learning (ICL) provides task-relevant contents in the prompt without weight updates \cite{brown2020language,workrethinking}.
-SFT effectively internalizes domain patterns but requires substantial compute, domain-specific training data, and complete retraining when tools or data pipelines evolve.
+Traditional non-agentic approaches prompt the LLM for a full tool-call plan~\cite{patil2024gorilla,qin2023toolllm}.
+However, the engineer stays in the loop, executing each call by hand and feeding the result back.
+Agentic systems close this gap.
+At each step, the agent proposes a tool call, the environment executes it, and the observation informs the next action~\cite{yao2022react}.
+However, LLMs are not specifically pretrained on the tool-call logic of distribution-grid analyses, so they often produce incorrect tool selections, wrong call orderings, or invalid arguments~\cite{patil2024gorilla}.
+Two primary strategies address this.
+Supervised fine-tuning (SFT) trains the model on domain data~\cite{qin2023toolllm}.
+While SFT can teach an LLM distribution-grid concepts, training it to orchestrate multi-step analyses using specific, changing tool sets remains difficult because it requires large domain-specific datasets and complete retraining whenever tools, models, or APIs change.
+In-context learning (ICL) avoids this by appending task-relevant context to the prompt without changing model weights~\cite{brown2020language,min2022rethinking}.

-ICL avoids these costs by augmenting prompts with task-relevant context \cite{brown2020language}.
-However, ICL effectiveness depends substantially on the quality and structure of the given context \cite{workrethinking}.
-General instructional sources (papers, manuals) describe concepts but rarely specify the tool's execution logic and reasoning, as each typically covers only one tool or method and ignores the rest of the pipeline.
-As a result, no single source specifies cross-tool interactions, data handoffs, or state updates.
-For example, separate GridLAB-D and AMI database guides exist, but neither defines the \textit{cross-tool} orchestration to map AMI data into consistent feeder loads.
+ICL avoids retraining by supplying the model with task-relevant context in the prompt~\cite{brown2020language}.
+However, the context must encode cross-tool execution procedures.
+General sources, such as papers and manuals, explain individual tools but rarely specify the data handoffs, call ordering, and state updates required across tools~\cite{min2022rethinking}.
+For example, the GridLAB-D documentation and the AMI database guides each describe their respective APIs, but neither specifies how to map AMI measurements to feeder load models while maintaining downstream simulation consistency.

-To close these gaps, recent works \cite{badmus2025powerchain,bhattaram2025geoflow} demonstrate promising results by collating \textit{expert} experiences of running complex analyses through \awfs.
-These exemplars structurally codify actionable procedural knowledge, including orchestration of tool calls, state dependencies, and argument structures.
-However, in this paradigm, selecting \awfs{} is critical because LLMs have a finite context window, which limits the number of exemplars we can include in the prompt.
-Also, irrelevant \awfs{} introduce distractor tool traces that dilute the relevant procedural signal, degrading tool selection under long contexts while increasing prompt length and token cost \cite{liu2024lost}.
-To counter these gaps, recent work \cite{badmus2025powerchain} uses RAG-style similarity-based retrieval to select the top-$k$ exemplars per query.